 But just like working out at the gym and lifting weights grows our physical muscles, growing our emotional muscles takes work as we’re building emotional strength.

-Learning to establish boundaries (they’re needed in every single relationship) and practicing them without guilt or shame.
+- Learning to establish boundaries (they are needed in every single relationship) and practicing them without guilt or shame.
 When you don’t do or say it exactly perfect every time, reminding yourself that you can be “a work in progress” and a “masterpiece” at the same time.
+Keep practicing!

 5 Things Emotionally Strong Women Won’t Put Up With